FirebirdSQL/jaybird/devdoc/jdp/jdp-2023-04-disable-unsupported-protocols.md

 all available versions.
 The connection property will only enable protocols, so supported protocol versions (e.g. 13, 15, 16, 18) cannot be disabled this way.

+When an unknown protocol version is listed in the property, this is silently ignored, except for logging on debug-level.

 Future JDPs may propose the removal of unsupported protocols.

 An alternative workaround for connecting with unsupported protocols is to use